thangchung/awesome-dotnet-core/README.md

 * [Rebus](https://github.com/rebus-org/Rebus) - Simple and lean service bus implementation for .NET.
 * [Restbus](http://restbus.org) - Messaging library for RabbitMq.
 * [Tossit](https://github.com/turgayozgur/tossit) - Simple, easy to use library for distributed job/worker logic.
 Distributed messages handled by built in RabbitMQ implementation.
+* [Twino MQ](https://github.com/mhelvacikoylu/twino) - Advanced MQ server, can be used with a few interface implementation.
+Supports many queue and messaging types with extensible workflow.

 ### Reporting
 * [FastReport](https://github.com/FastReports/FastReport) - The open source report generator for .NET Core 2.x/.Net Framework 4.x.
 FastReport can be used in MVC, Web API applications.